-Ophelia Binkley-Webb – President
+Ophelia Binkley-Webb, President

 Many years ago, I saw a posting for a position with the first FBI human trafficking division.
 I was disturbed because I had not realized beforehand that this modern-day slavery existed, so I applied.
 However, at the time, my sons were young, and I was hesitant, so I withdrew my application.
 In 2013, my youngest son married and moved out.
 Afterwards, God said to me, “Your sons are grown and gone.”
 I knew, in that moment, that it was time.
 I worked to put together a group of like-minded people, and the Restoration Life Project was created.

-Ilesa Daniels-Ross – Vice-President
+Ilesa Daniels-Ross, Vice-President

 As a Christian, I believe that God calls us out of our comfort zones to help those in need.
 When I heard about the Restoration Life Project, I decided to get involved because it was out of my comfort zone.
 In my boldness to step out, I am determined to make a difference.

-Michelle LeRoy – Correspondent Secretary
+Michelle Le’Roy, Correspondent Secretary

-Denise Siverand – Recording Secretary
+Denise Siverand, Recording Secretary

 Stacy Walker, Parliamentarian

-Tressie Berry, Vice Parliamentarian
+Tressie Y. Berry, Vice Parliamentarian

 David Gunter, Treasurer